mihanizator/developer-site/config-1_x_0.md

 ?> Client & Project

-`version` field defines the minimum version that exogress client should support.
+`version` field defines the minimum version that the Exogress client should support.
 The Patch version is always expected to be 0.
 Since this page describes the major version 1, it should always be 1.
-It's recommended to bump the version when new minor version is released.
+It's recommended to bump the version when a new minor version is released.

 ### name